 I just HAD to have the Kate’s ABC’s Cricut cartridge, so much so that I totally overpaid for it.
 Oh well, I’ll try not to think about that and instead I will focus on this cute vinyl creation I made from Kate using a flat board style canvas!

 I’m using the Cricut Imagine to cut my vinyl.

 More and more I find myself using my Cricut Imagine Machine instead of my Cricut Expression.
 I figure, it’s sitting there why not use it? 😛 The only thing that drives me crazy about it is that every time it finishes cutting, even when I extend the pull out in the front, it shoots my mats onto the floor if I’m not there to catch them.
 Hello!?
 If I wanted to be a catcher, I’d play baseball.

 UPDATE 2016: The Cricut Imagine and Cricut Expression are no longer being produced.
-The newest Cricut machine is the Cricut Explore Air.
+Here are the current machines.